longg-phamm/Web-Scraping-Project/README.md

 * `--search` or `-s` followed by the item to be searched

 Example, searching for noodles on Walmart:
-`python3 webscrapping.py -w -u username -p 123456 -n Michael -s noodles`
+`python webscrapping.py -w -u username -p 123456 -n Michael -s noodles`

 To discover the options without having to consult this page, run `python webscrapping.py --help`